The Greek Age of Bronze

 Citadel under siege on the silver rhytom from shaft grave IV at Mycenae dated around 1550-1500 BC

-It was now clear from the Hittite tablets and from several archaeological evidences that the Achaeans of the 14th and 13th centuries BC (the heyday of their civilisation) were largely involved in trade, diplomatic and armed foray along the shores and islands of the western Anatolian.
-Based on these elements is it thus possible to make some reasonable hypothesis about the historicity of the Trojan war also taking into account the traditonal Myth?
+It was now clear from the Hittite tablets and from several archaeological evidences that the Achaeans of the 14th and 13th centuries BC (the heyday of their civilization) were largely involved in trade, diplomatic and armed foray along the shores and islands of the western Anatolian.
+Based on these elements is it thus possible to make some reasonable hypothesis about the historicity of the Trojan war also taking into account the traditional Myth?

 TROJAN WAR HYPOTHESIS